davimgfx/portfolio/README.md

 # README (EN)
 # Portfolio
-Welcome to my portfolio!
+Welcome to my portfolio! 👋<br>
 Here you can find some of the projects I have worked on, as well as my skills and contact information.

 ## About
 Hi.
 I'm Davi Fernandes.
 A passionate Front-end React Developer based in Bahia, Brazil.